FlowFuse/flowfuse/docs/install/dns-setup.md

 - a `A` (and `AAAA` for IPv6) record pointing to an IP address
 - a `CNAME` record pointing to the hostname of the entry point.

+### AWS ALB Ingress

+When using AWS ALB (Application Load Balancer) as an Ingress Controller for FlowForge deployed into an EKS cluster then you would create a wildcard CNAME entry pointing to the hostname of the ALB

+### Digital Ocean

 ## Local Testing and Development

 For development and testing we probably only need to set up DNS entries for the developers local machine.
 The easiest way to do this is to use an application called dnsmasq.